+Altman's Z-Score

-Other statistical models were created over the years such the Altman's Z-Score, Merton Model and KMV.
-A well know ratio used for measuring the company's ability to manage debt, especially manufacturing companies is the Altman's Z-Score.
-The ratio which is heavily testing the relationship of the primary source of repayment such cash and income to the secondary source of repayment such as fixed assets.
-The Z-score created and developed by NYU professor Dr. Edward Altman is the measurement of the likelihood of bankruptcy.
-This ratio is built to include all the ratios discussed in Chapter 16 including profitability, liquidity, solvency and activity ratios as follows:
+A well-known ratio used for measuring the company's ability to manage debt, especially manufacturing companies, is Altman's Z-score.
+The ratio heavily tests the relationship of the primary source of repayment such as cash and income to the secondary source of repayment such as fixed assets.
+The Z-score, created and developed by NYU professor Dr. Edward Altman, is the measurement of the likelihood of bankruptcy.
+This ratio is built to include the ratios profitability, liquidity, solvency, and activity ratios.

-$$Z$$ -Score = 1.2A + 1.4B + 3.3C + 0.6D + 1.0E
+Z-score = 1.2A + 1.4B + 3.3C + 0.6D + 1.0E

-where, $A = working \ capital \ / \ total \ assets$ ; $B = retained \ earnings \ / \ total \ assets$ ; $C = earnings \ before interest \ and \ tax \ / \ total \ assets$ ; $D = market \ value \ of \ equity \ / \ total \ liabilities$ ; $E = sales \ / \ total \ assets$ .
+where, A is working capital/total assets; B is retained earnings/total assets; C is earnings before interest and tax/total assets; D is market value of equity/total liabilities; and E is sales/total assets.
+The weights used next to the individual ratios are based on historical assessment for publicly traded manufacturing companies.